Urr4/meal-planner-fe/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 The application expects a Backend to be reachable.
 You can do this by having the `meal-planner` running in a docker-container with port forwarding or by port-forwarding the kubernetes service.
-The command for that is `kubectl port-forward service/meal-planner -n home 8080:8080`.
+The command for that is `kubectl port-forward service/meal-planner-be -n dev 8080:8080`.

 ## Release
 Run `distributeDockerImage-sh`.
 This will build the project and docker-image for arm322v7 and push it to the `08021986` repository.